Independent Work Seminar Offerings - Spring 2022

 No particular background is required beyond COS 217 and 226 and an interest in learning new things and applying that knowledge usefully.

-COS IW 07: Mobile and Wearable Design for Assistive and Medical Technology
+COS IW 07: Mobile and Wearable Design for Sports and Assistive Technology

 Instructor: Kyle Jamieson